Letterbook/FEP/feps/fep-0ea0.md

 Payment link is an object with the following properties:

 - `type` (REQUIRED): the type MUST be `Link`.
-- `name` (REQUIRED): the `name` property MUST contain a human-readable description of the payment link.
+- `name` (RECOMMENDED): the `name` property SHOULD contain a human-readable description of the payment link.
 - `href` (REQUIRED): the `href` property MUST contain a payment URI.
 This can be a URL of a website, or any other kind of URI, such as [payto URI](https://datatracker.ietf.org/doc/html/rfc8905).
-- `rel` (REQUIRED):  the `rel` property MUST contain the string `payment` or an array with the first element being that string.
+- `rel` (REQUIRED):  the `rel` property MUST contain the string `payment` or an array containing that string.
 The `payment` relation type is defined in [Link Relations Registry](https://www.iana.org/assignments/link-relations/link-relations.xhtml).

 Payment links MUST be added to `attachment` array of an actor or an object.